isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-fleas-on-contact/index.md

 layout: post
 ---

-The question is; what kills [fleas](https://pestpolicy.com/how-to-kill-flea-eggs/) on contact?
+The question is; what kills [fleas](https://pestpolicy.com/how-to-kill-flea-eggs/)on contact?
 Will the remedy be safe for me and my pets?
-What product will [tackle the [flea](https://pestpolicy.com/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/) infestation effectively](https://pestpolicy.com/how-to-get-rid-of-fleas/)?
+What product will [tackle the [flea](https://pestpolicy.com/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/)infestation effectively](https://pestpolicy.com/how-to-get-rid-of-fleas/)?

 In this article, I've detailed the answer to this question.
 There are many flea-killing products like medicated drops, shampoos, repellents, and sprays - but they take time to work. **But what kills fleas on contact?
 Well, rubbing alcohol (isopropyl alcohol) will kill adult fleas on contact - it's best applied on flea-infested bedding or yard.